-• The Flood Mitigation Assistance (FMA) program provides annual funding for the development of comprehensive flood mitigation plans and implementation of cost-effective mitigation measures on NFIP-insured properties.
+The Flood Mitigation Assistance (FMA) provides funding to develop comprehensive flood mitigation plans and implement cost-effective mitigation measures on NFIP-insured properties.
 The former Repetitive Flood Claims and Severe Repetitive Loss programs have been rolled into the FMA program.
 Mitigation of repetitive loss and severe repetitive loss properties as defined by FEMA is the highest priority for the program.

-• NR 116 Local and State Floodplain Standards prohibits construction in floodways and requires elevation and dry-land access in flood fringe areas.
+NR 116 Local and State Floodplain Standards prohibit construction in floodways and requires elevation and dry-land access in flood fringe areas.
 It limits improvements to non-conforming structures and requires compensatory storage in flood storage areas.

-• Comprehensive planning legislation requires local governments to have comprehensive plans to guide them in making good land-use decisions.
-It complements mitigation planning and has added momentum to the mitigation planning movement by requiring the incorporation mitigation elements into comprehensive plans by 2010.
+Comprehensive planning legislation requires local governments to have comprehensive plans to guide in making land-use decisions.
+It complements mitigation planning and has adds the mitigation planning movement by requiring the incorporation mitigation elements into comprehensive plans by 2010.

-• The Home Safety Act requires the state's Uniform Dwelling Code (UDC) be enforced throughout the state.
-It includes the imperative to have all new construction inspected for compliance with the UDC.
-This law will improve the disaster resistance of homes by requiring implementation of safety standards at the time of construction.
+The Home Safety Act requires the state's Uniform Dwelling Code (UDC) be enforced throughout WI.
+All new construction must be inspected for compliance with the UDC.
+The law improves the disaster resistance of homes by requiring implementation of safety standards at the time of construction.
 The effect will be a reduction in injury and property loss from all types of natural hazards.

-• The Municipal Flood Control and Riparian Restoration Program provides grants for the mitigation of flood-prone property, the restoration of riparian areas, and the construction of flood control projects.
+The Municipal Flood Control and Riparian Restoration Program provides grants for the mitigation of flood-prone property, the restoration of riparian areas, and the construction of flood control projects.

-• The Firewise Communities program is intended to serve as a resource for agencies, tribes, organizations, fire departments, and communities across the US who are working toward a common goal: reduce loss of life, property, and resources to wildland fire by building and maintaining communities in a way that is compatible with our natural surroundings.
-Firewise Communities is part of the National Wildland/Urban Interface Fire Program.
+The Firewise Communities program is a resource for agencies, tribes, organizations, fire departments, and communities across the US who are working toward a common goal: reduce loss of life, property, and resources to wildland fire by building and maintaining communities in a way that is compatible with our natural surroundings.
+It is part of the National Wildland/Urban Interface Fire Program.